sudheermuthyala/AWS/aws-glue/README.md

 - Each Aws account has one Data Catalog for region **Classifier:**
 - The classifier determins the schema of data.
 AWS-Glue provides Classifier common file types such csv json xml and soon
-- it also provides classifiers for common relational database management systems using the JDBC connection
+- It also provides classifiers for common relational database management systems using the JDBC connection